 Bairro Alto District

-During the afternoon of Day 1, make your way over to the Bariro Alto district which is about a 20 minute walk if you’re coming from the Alfama district.
-If you prefer to catch a bus, get on the 28E from Largo das Portas which takes 24 minutes and then get off at the stop Calhariz – Bica.
-See map below for details and bus times.
+During the afternoon of Day 1, make your way over to the Bariro Alto district which is about a 20 minute walk if you’re coming from the Alfama area.

-Spend some time exploring the cobbled streets of Bairro Alto, admire the centuries old buildings and vibrant street art decorating the walls.
+Spend some time exploring the cobbled streets of Bairro Alto, admiring the centuries old buildings and vibrant street art that decorates the alleys.

 Elevador da Bica